 Let's start by looking at the general features of a weather map.

+One thing I will talk a lot about are FRONTS.
 Fronts are the dividing lines between cold and warm air masses.
+On a weather map:

 - Blue lines represent cold fronts.
-There is warmer air ahead of the front, to the right of the blue line.
-There is colder air behind the front, to the left of the blue line.
+There is warmer air ahead of the front (to the right of the blue line), and colder air behind the front (to the left of the blue line).

-- Red lines represent warm fronts, with colder air in front (to the right) of the red line and warmer air behind (to the left) of the line.
+- Red lines are the opposite -- they are warm fronts, with colder air in front (to the right) of the red line and warmer air behind (to the left) of the line.

 - The air circulates clockwise around a high pressure center (H).